 Before You Go

 Hiking in the winter in Breckenridge can be magical, but it can also be dangerous.
 The temperatures can be severely cold, so it’s essential that you’re properly dressed and prepared for an outdoor adventure.
 Stay on popular trails and don’t venture off trail unless you are experienced or researched when it comes to avalanche risk, which is a real danger here.
-You should also take the proper precautions to keep your water bottle from freezing and dress appropriately.
+You should also take the proper precautions to keep your water bottle from freezing, bring the essentials, and dress appropriately.

 You should also read up on all our tips for hiking in winter and cold weather.
 It’s essential that you’re properly ready so your fun adventure doesn’t turn into a disaster.
 Following these steps will help keep you safe, warm, and having fun.